microsoft/Microsoft_Fabric_RTI_API_Sample/README.md

 - TaxiRecordsDedup is a Materialized view that makes sure we don't ingest any duplicate records.
 This view is populated as data comes into the TaxiRecords table.
 - TaxiRecordsHourly is a Materialized view that calculates hourly averages as the data comes into the TaxiRecordsDedup MV.

+## Act
+Data Activator is used to take action on your stream of data.
+This sample pre-configures the evenstream as a data source for activator.
+It doesn't setup any actions but is ready for you to configure.

 ## Deployment
 ### Option 1: Notebook Deployment
 - Either clone this repo or download the notebook file located in the "Deployment Notebook" folder.